 Serve cauliflower and mushroom filling in tortillas and top with roasted sweet pepper sauce and optional taco toppings if desired.

-These vegetarian tacos, featuring winter squash, are comfort food you can feel good about devouring.
-I use butternut squash, but any winter squash would work well paired with Tex-Mex spices and heart-healthy beans.
+Say goodbye to the season on this last day of winter with my vegetarian tacos, featuring winter squash, a comfort food you can feel good about devouring.
+Butternut or kabocha squash make excellent choices, but any winter squash will work well paired with Tex-Mex spices and heart-healthy beans.
 Enjoy as a meal or serve as tapas for your next gathering.
 Leftovers are excellent the next day or could be transformed into a delicious salad served over your favorite leafy greens with a few crushed tortilla chips for a little crunch.

 Preheat oven to 375 degrees Fahrenheit.
 Place squash cubes on a roasting pan and drizzle with olive oil.
 Add chili powder, cumin and salt and toss to evenly coat.
 Roast for 20 minutes, flipping with a spatula halfway through.